Coronavirus support for customers

 How we're continuing business during the coronavirus outbreak

-We have robust plans in place and the continuity of our services is vital.
 We want to make sure we continue to serve our customers at a time when they need us most.
 The health, safety and wellbeing of our colleagues, and our community is our foremost priority.

 Changes we may make as a bank

 We will continue to monitor the impact coronavirus may have on the wider financial markets and we will update customers if any changes are needed as things progress.
+It’s really important therefore that we have the right contact details for you.
+Check your details are up to date by visiting ‘My Settings and Details’ in the mobile banking app or ‘Profile’ in online banking.